 - The need to look to professional partners to help find the right balance between budget and style will increase.

 Among other companies, Furncare is responding to these challenges by developing premium bedroom ranges.
 Liberta Vie from Furncare is a brand that has been leading this change with luxury styled bedroom ranges, coming complete with a choice of pre-designed furnishings and colourways in affordable packages, and have a 10 working day turnaround.

 Freedom, Enjoyment and Status are values that should be adopted to meet the future retirement needs and we believe that freedom, enjoyment and status should be a lifelong experience.
-With this in mind, we specialise in the design and manufacture of complete luxury bedroom packages for care communities, with: 10 working day turnaround!
+With this in mind, we specialise in the design and manufacture of complete luxury bedroom packages and care furniture for care communities, with: 5 working day turnaround!
 8 vibrant colour collections!
 2 great range choices!